wikimedia/mediawiki-extensions-FileImporter/README.md

 #### Config

+**FileImporterRequiredRight** specifies the user right required to use the special page.
+Default is "upload" – the same right [[Special:Upload]] requires.

 The **FileImporterSourceSiteServices** setting lists enabled services responsible for imports from different sources.
 Each service allows extensions and modifications of data retrieved by it and limits the type of sites where files can be imported from.
 The default empty list `[]` allows files to be imported from any MediaWiki site.
 Set the list to